+Make full use of your pension plan!
 A SSAS is a powerful tax planning tool which can be used alongside your company to help save thousands of pounds in tax.

-Pension Practitioner.Com not only administers pension schemes but we also undertake a variety of special projects which we can tailor to your needs.
-The following are examples of bespoke work carried out for clients that could potentially also help you and your business too:
+Pension Practitioner.Com not only administer pension schemes but we also undertake a variety of special projects which we can tailor to your needs.
+The following are examples of bespoke work we have carried out for clients that could potentially also help you and your business too:

 - We have drafted documents ensuring large employer pension contributions above the annual allowance of £50,000 receive tax relief. - If an individual or business owns an asset, it may be contributed into the pension scheme and tax relief can be obtained on the payment.
 These contributions are classed as in-specie transfers.
 For example, a company may transfer part or all of a commercial property (even a mortgaged premises) to your SSAS and may receive corporation tax relief on the transfer.
-This solution is a very tax efficient way of contributing into a pension scheme, whilst keeping cash in the business. - Set up staff pension schemes (full occupational pension schemes) where there are more than 11 employees.
-A SSAS is limited to 11 members so alternative arrangements have to be considered with more than this number. - Unique scheme rules and configured amendments to trust documents depending on our client requirements. - Investment in copyright/trademarks and other intellectual property.
+This solution is a very tax efficient way of contributing into a pension scheme, whilst keeping cash in the business. - We have set up staff pension schemes (full occupational pension schemes) where there are more than 11 employees.
+A SSAS is limited to 11 members so alternative arrangements have to be considered with more than this number. - We have prepared unique scheme rules and configured amendments to trust documents depending on our client requirements. - We have several pension schemes investing in copyright/trademarks and other intellectual property.
 Provided that the intellectual property does not have a predictive lifespan of less than 51 years, it may be an acceptable investment by the SSAS.
 For instance, a royalty licence can be transferred or purchased by the SSAS from your company with any future royalty payments reducing your business corporation tax bill.